seanbud/UnitySelectionLog/README.md

 # Selection Log

 A simple Unity Editor tool to track, pin, and drag-and-drop your recently selected objects.
+Useful in all workflows, and in combination with heirarchy, project, and inspectors.

 ## Features